Last Updated: October 10, 2024

 Today, the university is large, with a whopping 11 colleges.
 Among them is the well-respected College of Arts and Sciences, which offers 80 degree programs to graduate and undergraduate students and receives an average of $1 million per year to support on-campus research.

 This program is available as both a graduate certificate and as a Master of Arts.
-To apply for the Master of Arts, students may submit their materials at any time.
-These include the official GSU application form, all official transcripts, and an application fee.
-Students also need to supply a current resume, a statement of their educational and career goals, and three letters of recommendation.
+To apply for the Master of Arts, students may submit these materials at any time:

 Youngstown State University